 Past and ongoing RISE Lab research projects include:

 Access to basic natural resources, like water, is key to ensuring a fair and sustainable society, and in urban areas with persistent economic inequality, inadequate access can exacerbate underlying social tensions, leading to grave environmental injustices.
-This project examines collective meaning-making of water access and security in Metro Detroit, recognizing that public decision-making and policies about water governance depend crucially on how people make sense of water in their everyday lives—for instance, as a valuable commodity, public resource, or simply as “background” and thus immaterial.
-Using collaborative ethnography, we first trace personal and public narratives related to water, place, and community.
-Next, we showcase these compelling narratives through short webisodes, hosted on a publicly accessible digital platform, to aid meaningful conversations about how water access affects our everyday lives, and how we might consider governing it in a sustainable manner.
-You can learn more about our “Detroit Water Stories” project here.
+Guided by ethos of open and public scholarship, this oral history project examines meaning-making of water access and security in Metro Detroit, recognizing that public decision-making and policies about water governance depend crucially on how people make sense of water in their everyday lives—for instance, as a valuable commodity, public resource, or simply as “background” and thus immaterial.
+Using collaborative ethnography, we trace personal and public narratives related to water, place, and community.
+We showcase these compelling narratives through short webisodes and social media to aid meaningful conversations about how water access affects our everyday lives, and how we might consider governing it in a sustainable manner.
+You can learn more about the project here.

 Transformation & Resilience through Entrepreneurial Ecosystems (TREE)